harrim91/docker-compose-go/README.md

 func main() {
   // Create a new Docker Compose client
-  // All commands issued with this client will include these config flags compose := client.New(&client.GlobalOptions{
+  // All commands issued with this client will include these global config flags compose := client.New(&client.GlobalOptions{
     Files: []string{
       "/path/to/docker-compose.yml",